Bougakov/wallclock/README.md

 Avoid voltage drop by wiring LED strip to external power source in multiple points.
 For heat dissipation use 5m of 10mm aluminum strip cut to length of LED fragments.
 There are vent holes on the back that allow aluminum strips to dissipate heat to the wall.
 Fix the LEDs and strips using zip ties.

+To radically simplify the programming of the clock make sure you connect the segments in each digit in the identical order.
+Check out attached Excel file to get the idea on how to do it.

 ## Adjusting time table for your school: